Directors

 Joel Powell

-Joel Powell is an accomplished conductor and music educator, currently serving as the Associate Director of Orchestras and Director of String Activities at Avon High School in Avon, IN.
+Joel Powell is an accomplished conductor and music educator, serving as the Director of Orchestras at Avon High School in Avon, IN.
 Known for his dynamic approach to music education, Mr. Powell is a national leader in string pedagogy and orchestral education.
 His innovative teaching methods and commitment to excellence have earned him recognition as a transformative figure in both the classroom and the broader music education community.

 Mr. Powell’s ensembles have consistently earned international recognition and honors.
 Under his baton, two of his orchestras have been invited to perform at the prestigious Midwest Clinic Band and Orchestra Conference.
 The Avon High School Symphony Orchestra is also a four-time Indiana state orchestra champion (2025, 2022, 2019, 2018).
 Mr. Powell’s ensembles have been featured in The Instrumentalist, a leading music education magazine.
 Recognized for his outstanding contributions to music education, he was named the 2019 Orchestra Teacher of the Year by the Indiana chapter of the American String Teachers Association.